freenas/freenas-docs/userguide/directoryservice.rst

    |                |                                                                                                                                          |
    +----------------+------------------------------------------------------------------------------------------------------------------------------------------+

 Click the :guilabel:`Rebuild Directory Service Cache` button if a new Active Directory user needs immediate access to %brand%.
 This occurs automatically once a day as a cron job.

-.. note:: Active Directory places restrictions on which characters are allowed in Domain and NetBIOS names, a limits the length of those names to 15 characters.
+.. note:: Active Directory places restrictions on which characters are allowed in Domain and NetBIOS names, and limits the length of those names to 15 characters.
 If there are problems connecting to the realm,
    `verify
    <https://support.microsoft.com/en-us/help/909264/naming-conventions-in-active-directory-for-computers-domains-sites-and>`__
    the settings do not include any disallowed characters.
-Also, the Administrator account password cannot contain the *$* character.
-If a *$* exists in the domain administrator's password, :command:`kinit` will report a "Password Incorrect" error and :command:`ldap_bind` will report an "Invalid credentials (49)" error.
+The Administrator account password cannot contain the *$* character.
+If a *$* exists in the domain administrator password, :command:`kinit` will report a "Password Incorrect" error and :command:`ldap_bind` will report an "Invalid credentials (49)" error.

 It can take a few minutes after configuring the Active Directory service for the AD information to be populated to the %brand% system.